mohitpatel4889/todo/README.md

 ## Sessions
 #Todo: Redis can be used to store session and user information from authentication

+## Containerization
+#Todo: Docker images can be built from node or alpine and use nginX engine, Docker-compose would be needed to build images for nest and postgres

 ## Pagination
 #Todo: Todos can be paginated